-c.
-In the Max Quality drop-down menu, select the desired image quality level.

-Image quality setting of 1 will produce the highest quality video and require the most bandwidth.

-- d.
-In the Max Bitrate field, enter the maximum bandwidth the camera can use. - e.
-In the Primary Resolution drop-down menu, select the preferred image resolution. - f.
-In the Min Keyframe Interval field, enter the number of frames between each keyframe. - 3.
-Click Apply to save the settings.
+- In the Max Quality drop-down menu, select the desired image quality level.
+Image quality setting of 1 will produce the highest quality video and require the most bandwidth. - d. the Max Bitrate field, enter the maximum bandwidth the camera can use. - e.
+In the Resolution drop-down menu, select the preferred image resolution. - f. the Min Keyframe Interval field, enter the number of frames between each keyframe. - Click Apply to save the settings.

-Enabling and Configuring Smart Compression
+Configuring Smart Compression

-Smart Compression technology operates by separating foreground objects and background areas, then reduces bandwidth by increasing compression to the background areas.
-In this way, maximum quality is retained for subjects of interest while reducing bandwidth for unchanging backgrounds.
+Smart Compression technology separates foreground objects from background areas.
+This reduces the bandwidth required by increasing the image compression to the background areas.
+As a result, bandwidth is reserved for subjects of interest that require higher image quality.

-When enabled, the camera will automatically switch to idle scene mode settings when there are no motion events detected.
-A motion event is when the camera detects pixel motion in the scene.
+When Smart Compression is enabled, the camera will automatically switch to idle scene mode settings when there are no motion events detected.
 For more information, see the section titled Configuring Motion Detection.